larsvonschaff/Django-mockingbird/README.md

 ### Specifiying query return data

 You can specify the values of specific fields of the model object you are mocking.
 If you don’t empty strings will be returned.
 Construct a dictionary with keys for field names and values for a desired return value and pass it to the 'specs' argument of make_mocks.
-If you try to specify a nonexisant field an error will be thrown.
+If you try to specify a nonexisant field as a key an error will be thrown, but you can specify any kind of value you want.

 ```python